shuynhcs/pcap-parser/README.md

 # pcap-parser

 ## Description
-Extract TCP and UDP packet metadata from a PCAP file into csv.
+Extract TCP and UDP packet metadata from a PCAP file into csv using DPKT.

 ## Specifications
 Metadata are captured based on traffic flows identified by source and destination IP adresses and port numbers.
 Fields captured or calculated are: